abinit/abinit/abichecks/README.md

 ```

 `abichecks.env` is generated from `abichecks.env.in` by `configure`.
-It records the source directory, build directory, shell, Perl interpreter, and Python interpreter required by the wrapper.
+It records the source directory, build directory, shell, and Python interpreter required by the runner.
 This is why the Make targets should be run from the configured `abichecks` build directory rather than directly from the source directory.

 By default, result directories use the hostname.